 1922 – Pro-Treaty forces take Galway, with minimal resistance.
 One Anti-Treaty IRA captain, Donnellan is killed, five of his men are wounded and 12 captured before Free State troops secure the area.
 The remaining republican fighters set fire to a number of public buildings before fleeing the city.
 The National Army takes two killed and more wounded in the operation.

 1986 – Death in Belfast of Francie McPeake II, uilleann piper and singer.
-Francie, whose father wrote Will Ye Go Lassie Go, was a crucial figure in preserving the great Ulster piping tradition.
+Francis, whose father wrote Will Ye Go Lassie Go, was a crucial figure in preserving the great Ulster piping tradition.